the-mason-jar/the-mason-jar/cocktails/the-bloody-mary/pickled-mary.md

 * Freshly seeded, stemmed and chopped peppers.
 1 red bell, 1 green bell pepper and one anaheim chili.
 * 1/4 cup or so chopped garlic.
 * 2 small tomatoes.
 Chopped into chunks.
-* Tomato paste
+* 4 oz tomato paste
+* 1 cup tomato juice.
 * 1 cup Pickle Juice [You can use McClures spicy brine](http://www.mcclurespickles.com/products/brine)
 * 1/2 cup cucumber juice
 * 1 1/4 tsp kosher salt
-* fresh dill
+* Fresh dill
 * Freshly ground black pepper

 Mix Preparation
 -----------
 * Chop the peppers, tomato and garlic into small chunks.
 Place them in large Dutch oven.
 Add a splash of water, cover the pot, and cook until the vegetables are mushy, 30 – 40 minutes.
 Stir occasionally, breaking up the vegetables with the back of a spoon.
 When everything is mushy, leave to cool for a few minutes.
-* Puree the veggies with the tomato paste.
+* Puree the veggies.
+* (Optional if you want a thinner consistency.)
+Strain into a bowl or jar through sieve, pressing with a rubber spatula; discard solids.
 * Add everything else.
+Puree a bit more.
 * Season with pepper and celery salt.
 * Stir or shake well and prepare to serve.